Skip to main content

 • Track (iii) goes for a course-based MS degree and leaves.

 • Track (i) would have students who have done well in courses (required core courses GPA>3.30).
 They must have positive recommendations from all instructors and their advisor.
 They would do a research-based Ph.D. qualifier by the end of the second year.
 (A one Term extension can be given in special situations.)
 A committee of 3 ChE faculty would judge, if they qualify.
-If they do not qualify, they complete and leave with a M.S. degree.
+If they do not qualify, complete the course-based M.S. degree and leave.

 • Track (iii) would have students who have required core courses GPA < 3.00 or get 3 (or more) negative recommendations from instructors and advisor.
-They would be advised to take the necessary classes and leave with a coursework M.S. by the end of their first calendar year.
-Alternatively, if the advisor is willing, they could do a thesis based terminal M.S. (but no Ph.D.).
+They would be advised by the end of their first calendar year to take the necessary classes and leave with a course-based M.S.

 3. Residency

 All Ph.D.
-Students are required to satisfy a 1 year full-time residency before they can graduate.
+Students are required to satisfy a 1-year full-time residency before they can graduate.
 This means that you must be enrolled for the required nine (9) hours, which is considered full time, in two (2) consecutive long terms (Fall and Spring).

 4. Research Dissertation